KevinA2505/VastVoid/README.md

 ### Black holes
 The ominous singularities exert their pull from farther away.
 Normal black holes now affect ships within a 25% larger radius and feature a swirling purple halo to emphasize their danger.
+Dark purple particles now orbit throughout the entire pull range, and the gravitational force is 20% stronger.

 ### Enemy AI